Nataraja Temple, Chidambaram

-Legend
+Etymology

 Chidambaram is one of the many temple towns in the state which is named after the groves, clusters or forests dominated by a particular variety of a tree or shrub and the same variety of tree or shrub sheltering the presiding deity.
 The town used to be called Thillai, following Thillaivanam, derived from the mangrove of Tillai trees (Excoecaria agallocha) that grow here and the nearby Pichavaram wetlands.

-The site became the capital of Cholas in the 10th century, and they renamed it to Chidambaram and built the current temple for their family deity of Nataraja Shiva.
 The word Chidambaram comes from the Tamil word Chitrambalam (also spelled Chithambalam) meaning "wisdom atmosphere".
-The roots are citt or chitthu means "consciousness or wisdom", while and ampalam means "atmosphere".
+The roots are citt or chitthu means "consciousness or wisdom", while ampalam means "atmosphere".
 This composite word comes from its association with Shiva Nataraja, the cosmic dancer and the cultural atmosphere for arts.
 The word Chidambaram is translated by James Lochtefeld as "clothed in thought".

 The town and temple name appears in medieval Hindu texts by various additional names such as Kovil (lit. "the temple"), Pundarikapuram, Vyagrapuram, Sirrampuram, Puliyur and Chitrakuta.
 Additional names for Chidambaram in Pallava era and North Indian texts include Kanagasabainathar, Ponnambalam, Brahmastpuri and Brahmapuri.